12 Customizing Graphs

 - Right-click on an object in a graph window, e.g. a plot and choose Copy Format.
 Depending on what you click on, there may be sub-menu items under the Copy Format shortcut menu, which give you the option as to what exact format to copy.

 - To apply the copied formats to a single graph, right-click on your target graph and choose Paste Format To.
-Again, there may be a Paste Format shortcut menu item with sub-items that limit what to paste.
-The formatting option(s) from your source graph should be applied to your target graph.
+Again, this shortcut menu might has some sub-items that limit what to paste.
+In this way, the formatting option(s) from your source graph should be applied to your target graph.

 - You can do the above on-the-fly copy and paste format or you can choose the Save Format As a Theme... shortcut menu item instead of Copy Format, then use Tools: Theme Organizer to apply the Theme in the future.